Vector35/binaryninja-api/docs/guide/debugger.md

-# Debugger (Beta)
+# Debugger

 Binary Ninja Debugger is a plugin that can debug executables on Windows, Linux, and macOS.

 The debugger plugin is shipped with Binary Ninja.
-However, it is currently in Beta, so it needs to be manually turned on.
-The relevant setting is in "Settings" -> "corePlugins" -> "Debugger Plugin (Beta)".

-Alternatively, one can set the environment variable `BN_EXPERIMENTAL_DEBUGGER` (to anything), which also enables the debugger.

-After enabling the debugger plugin, restart Binary Ninja to use it.

-The debugger is [open-source](https://github.com/Vector35/debugger) with Apache License 2.0.
+It is [open-source](https://github.com/Vector35/debugger) with Apache License 2.0.
 Bug reports and pull requests are welcome!

 ## UI